- Home

 14. Test Case Management

-Using tools like TestRail, a QA engineer can organize and manage test cases to validate that every part of the application is properly tested.
+Using tools like TestRail, a QA engineer can organize and manage test cases to validate that every part of the application is tested.

 15. Agile Testing